-- 1. Within 180 days of the execution of the Stipulation and Order of Settlement dated July 23, 2013 or within 30 days of the commencement of operations of a Health Home or MLTCP, whichever is later, the State shall provide guidance and training to the Health Homes and MLTCPs pertaining to the assessment of NYC Adult Home Residents and the development of personcentered care plans.
+- 1. Within 180 days of the execution of this Agreement or within 30 days of the commencement of operations of a Health Home or MLTCP, whichever is later, the State shall provide guidance and training to the Health Homes and MLTCPs pertaining to the assessment of NYC Adult Home Residents and the development of person-centered care plans.
 Such guidance and training shall include the requirement that each assessment identify the housing that is the most integrated setting appropriate for the individual and the Community Services needed to support the individual in such housing, based on the individual's needs and personal preferences and subject to the provisions of Section F (5), and the presumption that all NYC Adult Home Residents can live in Supported Housing, subject to the provisions of Section F (5). - 2.
-Within 180 days of the execution of the Stipulation and Order of Settlement dated July 23, 2013 or within 30 days of the commencement of activity on a contract awarded to a Housing Contractor, whichever is later, the State shall provide guidance and training to the Housing Contractors pertaining to their obligations to provide in-reach, including techniques of motivational interviewing, and the presumption that all NYC Adult Home Residents can live in Supported Housing, subject to the provisions of Section F (5).
+Within 180 days of the execution of this Agreement or within 30 days of the commencement of activity on a contract awarded to a Housing Contractor, whichever is later, the State shall provide guidance and training to the Housing Contractors pertaining to their obligations to provide in-reach, including techniques of motivational interviewing, and the presumption that all NYC Adult Home Residents can live in Supported Housing, subject to the provisions of Section F (5).